Finding an apartment

 Many agents also require you to provide them with information about your financial background and to have a guarantor co-sign the rental contract as another security measure.
 Certain conditions apply as who can serve as your guarantor.
 It must usually be a Japanese national with a stable financial background.

-Not at last, entering a rental contract with a conventional real estate company is very expensive.
+Not at last, entering a rental contract with a conventional real estate company can be quite expensive.
 A number of refundable and non-refundable fees have to be paid, often totaling two or more months' rent, depending on the company and apartment:

 This is a non-refundable payment to the real estate agent in the amount of at most one month's rent.